ualberta-smr/SOCommentEditsMapping/README.md

     * [python-Levenshtein]() v0.12.0
 * [NumPy](https://numpy.org/) v1.16.4

-These can all be installed by running `pip3 install [library-name]` or with the `requirements.txt` file provided with `pip3 install -r requirements.txt`
+These dependencies can all be installed by running `pip3 install [library-name]` or using the `requirements.txt` file provided with `pip3 install -r requirements.txt`

 ## Running
 The program can be run in the root directory of the project with the command `python3 src/main.py`